-Playing offers dogs mental stimulation and a way to burn off energy.
+- Playing offers dogs mental stimulation and a way to burn off energy.

-- Playing is a great way to build the bond between you and your dog.
+- Playing is a great way to build a bond between you and your dog.

 - Playing is a great way to reward your dog for learning new skills.

 - Playing is fun!
 Just like with people, playing and doing activities they enjoy increase a dog's quality of life.

 There are several reasons a dog may not have learned to play.
 One common reason is a lack of early socialization.
-Dogs don't play simply because no one has ever engaged in a game with them.
+Some dogs don't play simply because no one has ever engaged in a game with them.
 Another reason is that their instincts may drive them to do other things.
-For instance, a Border Collie may have the drive to herd your children together in the yard rather than engage in a game of fetch.
+For instance, a border collie may have the drive to herd your children together in the yard rather than engage in a game of fetch.

-No matter why your dog isn't playing, you should begin by slowly introducing them to toys and games.
-Start by leaving the toys around to sniff and get used to, rather than immediately trying to engage them in an all-out game of tug-of-war.
-An improperly socialized dog may be scared if you move too fast, and a dog whose instincts are pushing them to do something else will just be confused.
+No matter why your dog isn't playing, you should begin by slowly introducing it to toys and games.
+Start by leaving the toys around to sniff and get used to, rather than immediately trying to engage in an all-out game of tug-of-war.
+An improperly socialized dog may be scared if you move too fast, and a dog whose instincts are pushing it to do something else will just be confused.

 Start off with soft praise or a treat for any interest your dog shows in toys.
 You can even hide a treat or spread a little peanut butter on a tug toy or a ball.
 Your dog will quickly learn that toys mean good things happen.